 On other Sundays we benefit from welcoming to our pulpit a wide range of preachers all of whom have strong links with our church.

-A Message from our Minister (September 2018)
+A Message from our Minister (December 2018)

 Geoff Peterson’s Monthly Message.

 (Geoff is an adherent of our Church, who writes a regular message for our magazine The News)